tiprankstipranks

 We are in the early stages of developing our defense program and have not developed, and may be unable to develop a VTOL aircraft that meets the requirements of the defense industry, and we can provide no assurance that we will achieve some or any of the expected benefits of the program.

-Our defense program is in its early stages and we have not previously developed our aircraft to meet the requirements of the defense industry.
-The success of our defense program and related aircraft depends on a number of factors including, among other things, anticipating and effectively addressing demands and requirements of the defense industry; timely and successful research and development; appropriate pricing strategies; effective forecasting and management of product demand, purchase commitments, and inventory levels, including relating to the U.S. government budgetary considerations; effective management of manufacturing and supply costs; and the quality of or any defects in our aircraft.
-Any impact to the overall success of our defense program would also impact our ability to realize the anticipated benefits of the program.
-Unanticipated problems in developing aircraft for our defense program could also divert substantial research and development and other resources, which may impair our ability to develop new aircraft, or enhancements of existing aircraft, and could substantially increase our costs.
-Problems in the design or quality of our aircraft may also have an adverse effect on our business, financial condition, and operating results.
-Accordingly, if we fail to successfully manage our defense program, including the development, manufacturing, and marketing our defense-related aircraft, we may incur higher than expected costs, weaker than anticipated demand for our defense program and aircraft, and changes in demand for existing aircraft, and our business, financial condition, and operating results could be harmed.
+Our defense program is in its early stages and its success depends on a number of factors including, anticipating and addressing defense industry requirements, timely and successful research and development; effective pricing; demand forecasting, inventory management, controlling manufacturing and supply costs and quality and reliability of our aircraft.
+Our defense strategy may require us to work with prime contractors, joint venture partners, and other third parties, and our ability to achieve our objectives will depend in part on our ability to establish, manage, and maintain these relationships on commercially reasonable terms.
+Unanticipated problems in developing aircraft for our defense program, including delays or performance failures by partners or suppliers, could also divert resources, delay development or enhancements of our aircraft and increase costs.
+Problems in the design or quality of our aircraft, including components provided by third parties may impact our business, reputation and customer demand.
+If we fail to successfully manage our defense program, including our relationships with strategic partners, contractors and suppliers, and the development, manufacturing, and marketing our aircraft, we may incur higher than expected costs, weaker than anticipated demand for our defense program and aircraft, and changes in demand for our products and services, any of which can harm our business, financial condition, and operating results.

 Trade Secrets - Risk 1